wp-funnel-hackers/wp-without-a-plugin/README.md

 # WP without a plugin
-Contains a list of useful WordPress code snippits to create functions without a plugin.
+A list of useful WordPress code snippets to create functions without the need of plugins.